Sandy Santana, executive director

 Mr. Frischer holds a B.S. from the Massachusetts Institute of Technology and a J.D. from Columbia Law School.
 A passionate advocate for children, he served on the board of New York City’s Court Appointed Special Advocates for more than a decade, including four years as chairman.

-Marjorie A. McAndrews, director of finance
+Marjorie A. McAndrews, chief financial officer

 Marjorie A. McAndrews joined Children’s Rights as Director of Finance in August 2012 after consulting for the organization for a year.

 Previously, she served as the Director of Finance at Rockefeller Philanthropy Advisors, a multi-service nonprofit that advises on and manages nearly $200 million in annual giving in more than 50 countries.
 She was also Chief Financial Officer and Director of Administration of the Fund for the City of New York, where she oversaw and directed administrative and financial management of a multi-service nonprofit with a budget of $30 million and 250 employees at multiple sites.

 During her corporate career at Verizon she was selected to the Chairman’s elite Finance Process Review team.
 As a result of her work, resources were re-directed that reduced costs and attained best-in-class status and saved $35 million in annual expenses.